Linaro/django-crowd-rest-backend/README.md

 	_Django user will get superuser flag when Crowd user is in given Crowd group_

 		AUTH_CROWD_SUPERUSER_GROUP = 'superuser'
+	Note that superuser group member does not imply staff membership and vice versa (make sure you read Django docs to understand the difference).

 	_crowdrest will use this username and password to connect to Crowd server_